ansible-community/stats-crawler/README.md

 # Deployment

-Currently there is only one task (crawl_github.R) which is to be set up in cron manually.
+Currently there are two tasks (GitHub and Meetup), and they need to be set up in cron manually.
 Run it with `Rscript path/to/task.R`, but be aware that the project uses `renv` and will call `renv::restore` at the start of each run to ensure it matches the lockfile.

 Eventual plan is to have all the tasks represented in a simple Ansible playbook which defines a system user and entries in that users `crontab` - each new task would need a matching stanza in the playbook.
 This is still TBD.

 # Contribution

-All contribution is welcoem, please open a PR
+All contribution is welcome, please open a PR

 # License